Environment Abstraction

 - The

-method is available only in thedevelopment
+standaloneDataSourcemethod is available only in thedevelopmentprofile. - The

-method is available only in theproduction
+jndiDataSourcemethod is available only in theproductionprofile.

 With

-can not be used to select an overloaded method with a particular argument signature over another.
+@Profileon@Beanmethods, a special scenario may apply: In the case of overloaded@Beanmethods of the same Java method name (analogous to constructor overloading), a@Profilecondition needs to be consistently declared on all overloaded methods.
+If the conditions are inconsistent, only the condition on the first declaration among the overloaded methods matters.
+Therefore,@Profilecan not be used to select an overloaded method with a particular argument signature over another.
 Resolution between all factory methods for the same bean follows Spring’s constructor resolution algorithm at creation time.If you want to define alternative beans with different profile conditions, use distinct Java method names that point to the same bean name by using the

-name attribute, as shown in the preceding example.
+@Beanname attribute, as shown in the preceding example.
 If the argument signatures are all the same (for example, all of the variants have no-arg factory methods), this is the only way to represent such an arrangement in a valid Java class in the first place (since there can only be one method of a particular name and argument signature).

 如果您想定义具有不同概要文件条件的替代bean,可以使用不同的Java方法名,通过使用@Bean name属性指向相同的bean名,如前面的示例所示。如果参数签名都是相同的(例如,所有变量都有无参数的工厂方法),那么这是首先在有效Java类中表示这种安排的唯一方法(因为一个特定名称和参数签名只能有一个方法)。